-Operation Dagger is hidden behind a non-descript door off a quiet part of the street.
-This bar is super unique, and it’s currently ranked 23rd in the world.
-All of the bottles have a cryptic chemistry-lab look and drinks are mixed in beakers.
-The burned out lightbulb ceiling was a quite a piece of artwork.
+Operation Dagger is hidden behind an unmarked door off a quiet part of the street.
+This bar is super unique.
+All of the bottles have a cryptic chemistry-lab labels and drinks are mixed in beakers.
+The burned out lightbulb ceiling is a quite a piece of artwork.

 The menu lists the flavor profile of the drinks, and not the spirits inside them.
 I had the Gomashiho which highlighted flavors of toasted sesame, cucumber, and ginger and the spirit was a sesame-infused vodka.
 The experience was interesting and the drinks were great.

 Open for just two months, platform. is already drawing positive attention in Singapore.
 Named one of the Top Ten New Bars in the city, platform. serves coffee, tea, cocktails, snacks, and mocktails.
-I had the Orange Blossom which was made with mezcal, orange blossom honey, grapefruit, salt, and maraschino cherry.
+I had the Orange Blossom which is a blend of mezcal, orange blossom honey, grapefruit, salt, and maraschino cherry.
 It was light and refreshing.

 The bar is super minimal and sleek.
 We also enjoyed a light dinner of portobello sandwiches and a charred brussel sprouts salad.
-Both of them were really good, especially considering they were prepared in a variety of countertop appliances and toaster ovens.
+The food was really good, especially considering it was prepared in a very basic kitchen.

-Bitters & Love was easily one of our favorite bars and made me wish we’d had time to go back more than once.
+Bitters & Love was easily one of our favorite bars and made me wish we’d had enough time to go a second time.
 In addition to a creative menu, the staff was warm and welcoming.
 One of the owners, Fiona, wouldn’t let us leave at the end of the night until we’d done cocktail shots with her.

 It’s hard to judge a bar on just one drink, so between Brian and I, we tried four drinks.
 I had the Signor Aspro which is made with gin, calamansi, citrus, egg white, and grapefruit bitters.
 My second drink was the Makan at Midnight (right).
 It was a spicy and citrusy mixture of basil-infused gin, chili-infused Aperol, lime, sugar, bitters, saline solution, kaffir lime, and BKT bitters.